-A few months ago, I attended my first monk ordination ceremony in Thailand.
+A few months ago, I attended my first Buddhist monk ordination ceremony in Thailand.
 A Thai friend’s cousin was being ordained and she invited me to go with her.
 Not having been to one before, I didn’t know what to expect.
 Would it be a serious occasion?
 Would it be a typical Thai excuse to have some fun?
 Would I be the only foreigner there?

 Of course, I did attend and had a wonderful time.
 I learned about how a man in Thailand ordains to be a monk and what the history is behind it.
 I also talked to a lot of my Thai friend’s relatives, who talked about the importance of being a monk in Thailand and how most Thai men will eventually become one.

 If you too are lucky enough to be invited to a Thai monk ordination ceremony, consider the following things so you won’t be too surprised when you get there.